sthalles/deeplab_v3/README.md

 After, head to ```dataset/``` and run the ```CreateTfRecord.ipynb``` notebook.
 The ```custom_train.txt``` file contains the name of the images selected for training.
 This file is designed to use the Pascal VOC 2012 set as a **TESTING** set.
 Therefore, it doesn't contain any images from the VOC 2012 val dataset.
 For more info, see the **Training** section of [Deeplab Image Semantic Segmentation Network](https://sthalles.github.io/deep_segmentation_network/).

+Obs.
+You can skip that part and direct download the datasets used in this experiment - See [Downloads](#Downloads).

 ## Results

 - Pixel accuracy: ~91%